ALICE5/Just4Fun/README.md

 1. Set up a player "air walker" & background.
 2. According to the requirement of the background to draw the player’s visualization.
 3. Set up the taping control.
-4. Set up the bonus & the monster & obstacle.
+4. Set up the bonus & the rocket & obstacle.
 5. The difficulty of the game will increase according to the score of the game surviving player.

 ## 5 Vision & Scene